 - Examine the GTA Technical Inspection Form and make sure that the car meets or exceeds the minimum requirements.
 Every effort should be made to have a safe and reliable car.

 - The tech inspection should take about ten (10) minutes.

 - It is required a fire extinguisher be kept in all cars (Limited or higher) will be securely mounted with a metal bracket bolted not screwed within easy driver’s reach.
 A pillar mounts are prohibited.

 - Once teched simply place the form on your dash or windshield for the first session on grid.
 A GTA marshal will collect it and place a GTA Tech decal on your car.

 Disclaimer: Conformance to these regulations is the driver’s responsibility.
 These regulations do not guarantee or imply that injuries or death will not occur.
 If there are any questions or problems with these regulations it is the reader’s responsibility to contact the GTA office, or a GTA official immediately.
 All participants should utilize equipment that meets or exceeds these minimum requirements, while driving on track (Note-passenger equipment must meet or exceed these minimum requirements; but do not necessarily have to match the driver’s equipment):

-2. The driver and any passenger must utilize modern style stock seatbelts in very good condition, or a DOT approved restraint system, while operating a vehicle on the track.
+- The driver must utilize modern style stock seatbelts in very good condition, or a DOT approved restraint system, while operating a vehicle on the track.
 Lap belts used without any shoulder restraints are not permitted even if OEM.
 Restraint system requirements are listed in Section #3.4.8.
 Only OEM 3-4 point and 5-6 point FIA or SFI rated harnesses are acceptable.